area9innovation/fast/mini/readme.md

 The compiler is still in development, and a lot of work remains.
 To help guide the development, we have defined some milestones.

-- Get hello-world to compile and run in JS using "import runtime"
+- Get euler examples to compile and run in JS.
-  - Figure out union
   - Figure out natives from runtime & linking

-- Get euler examples to compile and run in JS.

 - Parse all of flow syntax.
 Missing: